User Manual

 • White Balance - increase/decrease the warmth of the image by changing the Kelvin value (higher values appear colder, lower values appear warmer).

-• Power Frequency - if your camera has this capability, this should be set to the frequency of your local electricity grid.
-It should auto-detect your local setting.
+• Power Frequency - if your camera has this capability, this should auto-detect your local setting.
 (When incorrectly set, the unseen flickering of your microscope lamp conflicts with the flicker rate of the camera sensor causing a strobing/flickering effect on screen.
 Aligning both with the frequency of the local power grid resolves this issue.)

 • Frame rate - adjust the framerate that the camera feed is displayed at.